Masabeca/Getting-and-Cleaning-Data-Course-Project/README.md

 * Downloads the dataset from the URL mentioned above and unzip it to create data folder
 * Imports test and train datsets and creates data frames and then merges the training and the test sets in one data             frame.
-* Extracts a subset of data with only the measurements on the mean mean() and standard deviation std() for each measurement.
+* Extracts a subset of data with only the measurements on the mean and standard deviation for each measurement.
 * Updates the variable names in dataframe variable names for data frame to improve readibility
 * Appropriately labels the data set with descriptive activity names in place of activity Ids
 * Reshapes dataset to create a data frame with average of each measurement variable for each activity and each subject